-How do you know the boots are 100% authentic and genuine?
+How do we know the boots are 100% authentic and genuine?

-Well, all boots come from impeccable sources within some of the biggest clubs around Europe.
+All boots come from impeccable sources within some of the biggest clubs around Europe.
 We specialise in English Premier League players boots as we are based in the UK however we have access to other top clubs which enables us to get our hands on pairs from players in clubs such as Real Madrid, FC Barcelona, Bayern Munich and so on.

-There are many different ways to tell apart a player issued / match worn pair to a general retail pair you’ll find in a commercial store.
+There are many different ways to tell apart a player issued / match worn pair to a general commercial pair you’ll find in a retail store.
 These can be name personalisation, as well as custom sizing, soleplates, materials, innersoles among other tells.
 Player issue boots tend to be made in different countries to commercial shop versions - however this is not the case 100% of the time.
 These different tells can differ between brands, listed below are some ways to spot a pro players' pair from a retail pair.

-Nike players boots should be made in Italy or Bosnia.
-Since 1996, they have had an "athlete service" factory located in Montebelluna Italy where they hand make their elite contracted players' boots such as CR7, Neymar and Iniesta, to their exact specifications and requirements - usually there will be no size label if the boots are made here due to them being completely bespoke.
+Nike players' boots should be made in Italy or Bosnia.
+Since 1996, they have had an "Athlete Service" factory located in Montebelluna Italy where they hand make their elite contracted players' boots such as CR7, Neymar and Iniesta, to their exact specifications and requirements - usually there will be no size label if the boots are made here due to them being completely bespoke.
 However, if there is a size label it should have the serial code "999999999" located at the bottom left corner of the tag.
-This is the same with Nike players' boots when made in Bosnia, which is where they make other pros boots.
+This is the same with Nike players' boots when made in Bosnia, which is where they make other pros' boots.
 The row of 9's serial code means the boots are for promotional use only, as they are different to what they sell to the public, so will not be able to be sold in a general store.
 Sort of like a "sample".
 The pairs Nike sell to the public are usually of lower quality than what the pros receive, with them normally being made in Vietnam/China as they are mass produced.
 Below is a side by side example of a player issue size label (left) and a retail size label (right).
 In the summer of 2019, Nike changed their size labels within their football boots and have scrapped the "999999999" player code.
 Player issue pairs from this period onwards will either contain normal size labels, the same as retail, or no size label at all (if they are made to measure) but the boots themselves will still present differences which separate them from standard pairs.

-Adidas have their "athlete service factory" in Herzogenaurach Germany for players who require special customisations.
+Adidas have their "Athlete Services" factory located in Herzogenaurach, Germany, for players who require special customisations.
 However it is also common for Adidas athletes to receive retail model boots if they do not require modifications, however these will always be personalised to their request with things such as their name, nation flag, children's names or squad number which is not available to the public.
 Often Adidas supply certain models to the pros which are not available to the public, for example when they re-released the Predator silo, it was available to pros in leather and synthetic, whilst only commercially available in synthetic.
 When Adidas make a players' pair in their Herzogenaurach factory, the internal label will state the size of each individual boot, as well as their motto "Only the best for the athlete".
 There will also be a label in the heel area, with the code "502001" which is the factory number, along with the manufacture date (month/year) and a code which is the players' custom ID.
 An example of is below, from Gabriel Jesus' Adidas X19+.
 His left foot is size UK8.75, whilst his right is size UK8.5, which displays just how precise Adidas make their players' boots.